stev-it/raspdeploy/README.md

-# Remove Bloatware on the Raspberry Pi
+# Remove Bloatware on the Raspberry Pi & deploy needed software
 Remove bloatware from Raspberry Pi Raspbian with one script.
 This will remove the storage hogging programs and some other often never-used tools including:

 1. Wolfram Engine